Tina-DT/VuWmSw/README.md

 ```
 <p align="left"><img src="Mindmap Zalando Shopping.PNG" title="MindMap - Zalando Shopping" width="100%" height="auto"><b>Abbildung 1: MindMap - Zalando Shopping</b></p>

-The following Activity Diagram was designed to show the possible activites for a customer in the Shop Zalando:
+The following Activity Diagram was designed to show the possible activites for a customer in the Shop Zalando (or any other online shop, because the products and instances are not exactly specified).
+The Activity Diagram was created with https://www.planttext.com/:
 ```
 @startuml